Tuesday, March 25, 2025

 The Junipero Beach Sports Court has been a few years in the making

 A roller skate park?
 Another kids’ area?
-A bigger basketball court?
-The ideas surrounding the use of the massive, empty lot at Junipero Beach have been discussed by city officials and planners for years—and before its survey ended in July of 2022, the City of Long Beach was asking the public to consider two options.
+A more extensive basketball court?
+City officials have discussed the use of what was once an empty lot for years.
+Before its survey ended in July 2022, the City asked the public to consider two options.

-“Option 1” included a derby-sized skate area, a separately constructed basketball court, and re-striping the existing multi-use court to create two pickleball courts.
+“Option 1” included a derby-sized skate area and a separately constructed basketball court.
+It also called for re-striping the existing multi-use court to create two pickleball courts.

-“Option 2” would have created a skate dance pad—not derby competition-sized—with an additional kids play zone, a separately constructed basketball court, and re-striping the existing court for two pickleball courts.
+“Option 2” would have created a skate dance pad, not derby competition-sized.
+Along with this, an additional kids play zone, a separately constructed basketball court, and re-striping the existing court for two pickleball courts was included.

 The move follows a string of beach amenity upgrades that have been built along the Long Beach coastline over the past few years

-Long Beach’s waterfront has been undergoing its biggest update in decades, with the city upgrading the beach’s amenities via three junctions: Alamitos Beach, Junipero Beach, and Granada Beach.
-(Bayshore Drive, which will see a Grill ‘Em All coming to the space at Horny Corner, is technically included; however, it will not be receiving an entirely new build-out per the other three.)
+Long Beach’s waterfront has been undergoing its most significant update in decades, with the city upgrading its amenities via three junctions: Alamitos Beach, Junipero Beach, and Granada Beach.
+(Bayshore Drive, which saw Grill ‘Em All open in May of 2024, technically included; however, it did not receive an entirely new build-out per the other three.)

 The second—and by far most expensive: the City spent $9M building it out before any tenant improvements—is Alamitos Beach, where Gaucho Grill has created a three-concept space that includes a full bar and restaurant, a cafe, and a mini-market of to-go items.

-Granada Beach is the sole space to have yet to see much activity but there is a plan: Croatian business owner Igor Montanari-Knez will be opening Monty’s, a dog owner-meets-dog space that will provide amenities for the owners and treats for the pups as the space will be directly next to Rosie’s Dog Beach.
+Granada Beach was the last space to see activity: Croatian business owner Igor Montanari-Knez opened Monty’s back in April of 2024.
+A dog owner-meets-dog space, Monty’s provides amenities for the owners and treats for the pups as the space is directly next to Rosie’s Dog Beach.

 Brian Addison